 World number 40 Camila Giorgi clinches victory in this R32 match. | Camila Giorgi holds match point.
 Will she make it count? | Ana Bogdan wins the point and the match is not over yet!

 World number 104 Dayana Yastremska clinches victory in this R32 match. | Dayana Yastremska holds match point. | Match point for Dayana Yastremska.

 If you are new to the sports betting scene, you will want to get acclimated with all of the different types of betting odds you’ll see.
-Whether you're looking for NFL odds, NBA odds, NCAA basketball odds, or the odds for any other sport, there are a whole host of different types of betting options.
-Below, we have highlighted the four main types of betting to give you a basic how-to guide to help you get started:
+Whether you are looking for NFL, NBA, MLB, NHL, NCAA Football, or NCAA Basketball or the odds for any other sport there are a whole host of different types of betting options.
+Below, we have highlighted the four main types of betting to give you a basic how-to guide to help you get started

 Moneylines are the simplest type of bet.
 In a moneyline wager, bettors make bets simply on who will win the game..This does not involve any point spreads or margins of victory.
 This form of betting odds focuses just on who will be the outright winner.
 Let’s take a look at an example.
 Team A’s odds are -150, while Team B’s odds are +130.

 The first thing to take notice of is the plus and minus sign in front of the number.
 The team with a plus sign in front of the odds is the underdog—in this case, Team B. Because of this fact, they can potentially earn a higher payout if they win.
 The number in the odds means something slightly different depending on whether it has a positive or negative sign in front of it.
 With its odds set at +130, Team B offers a $130 payout for every $100 bet on it.
 So if someone were to bet on Team B, and Team B won, that person would win $130.